Category Archives: Mecklenburg-Schwerin Royals

 by Scott Mehl © Unofficial Royalty 2018

 Princess Auguste Mathilde Wilhelmine Reuss of Köstritz was the first wife of Grand Duke Friedrich Franz II of Mecklenburg-Schwerin.
-She was born in Klipphausen, KIngdom of Saxony, now in Saxony, Germany, on May 26, 1822, the daughter of Heinrich LXIII, Prince Reuss of Köstritz and his first wife, Countess Eleonore of Stolberg-Wernigerode, who died giving birth to her last child.
+She was born in Klipphausen, Kingdom of Saxony, now in Saxony, Germany, on May 26, 1822, the daughter of Heinrich LXIII, Prince Reuss of Köstritz and his first wife, Countess Eleonore of Stolberg-Wernigerode, who died giving birth to her last child.
 Auguste’s father married her mother’s sister Countess Caroline of Stolberg-Wernigerode.

-(All males of the House of Reuss were named Heinrich plus a number.
+(Note: All males of the House of Reuss were named Heinrich plus a number.
 In the Older Line, the numbering covered all male children and the numbers increased until 100 was reached and then started again at 1.
 In the Younger Line, the system was similar but the numbers increased until the end of the century before starting again at 1.
 This tradition was seen as a way of honoring Holy Roman Emperor Heinrich VI (reigned 1191 – 1197) who had benefitted the family.
 Therefore, the Roman numerals seen after names are NOT regnal numbers.)

 Auguste had five siblings: